MetalEgl/Shirtswitcher/README.md

 You automatically switch to the "New Beginnings" (which adds 100% xp)  shirt when you target an enemy, or open a quest turn in window.
 You can click the minimap button to turn this into Reputation mode which instead keeps the "Silvertongue" shirt equipped in those situations.

 You automatically switch to the "Savant" (which gives +4 skillups for professions) shirt when mining, skinning, or performing herbalism.
-Also you switch when you open a profession window.
+Also you switch when you open a profession window and begin crafting.

 --7/22/2024